OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 and thus in-memory shuffling of data takes a substantial time relatively to the total time (I/O + shuffling).

-Potential future work, no in the scope of this RFC, could be the addition of a column-oriented method to write new features, a WriteRecordBatch() method.
+Potential future work, not in the scope of this RFC, could be the addition of a column-oriented method to write new features, a WriteRecordBatch() method.

 Impacted drivers